 After checking the condition of the USB cable, check your USB port for failures.
 To do so, connect your lightning cable to another USB port.

 If you have a chance, try restoring your iPhone on a different computer to rule out problems with your PC.
 To do so, transfer iPhone backup to another computer using an external drive, local network or NAS.
 Don’t know where your backup files are?
-See our guide on how to find iPhone backups.
+Use CopyTrans Backup Extractor.

 6. Double-check the passcode

 Unlocking is necessary when backing up and restoring iPhone.
 Check whether the entered passcode is correct.
-If you have forgotten your passcode or if your device is disabled, see the Apple’s official article.
+If can’t restore iPhone because of password issues, see the Apple’s official article.
 Also, in certain iOS versions there may be issues with backup and restore processes unless your passcode is completely switched off.
 See how to disable your passcode.

 7. Check your antivirus

-If difficulties occur in the process or at the end of restoration or your device is not recognized, try disabling antivirus until the restoration procedure is complete.
+If difficulties occur in the process or at the end of restore or your device is not recognized, try disabling antivirus until the restore procedure is complete.
 For more information on interaction between iTunes and security software, see Apple’s guide.

 Tried it all and still can’t take control over your backups?
 The next part of our article is about dealing with backups that went rogue.

-If you got the error message “iTunes backup cannot be restored because the backup is corrupt“, it means that your iPhone backup has gone to the Dark Side.
+If the steps above didn’t help, the backup is probably damaged, meaning you can’t restore from it.
 But there might still be a chance to save the data!
 For this, we offer our own program: CopyTrans Backup Extractor.

 Download and install CopyTrans Backup Extractor: